firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-15-on-the-other-side-of-the-line.md

 artist: amanda-makepeace
 artist-img: amanda-makepeace.jpg
 artist-bio: |
-  Amanda Makepeace is an award winning illustrator currently living in northeast Georgia.
+  Amanda Makepeace is an award-winning illustrator currently living in northeast Georgia.
 Her art is inspired by nature, mythology, magical beings, and distant worlds.
-She is the co-founder of the Bird Whisperer Project, a monthly art challenge focused on spreading the love of birds and art making.
-Amanda’s art has appeared in ENnie award-winning games and on the covers popular independent novels and anthologies.
-She is a regular at Fantasy and SciFi conventions in the southeast.
+She is the co-founder of the Bird Whisperer Project, a monthly art challenge focused on spreading the love of birds and art-making.
+Amanda’s art has appeared in ENnie Award-winning games, and on the covers popular independent novels and anthologies.
+She is a regular at fantasy and science fiction conventions in the southeast.
 Delve into her imagination at www.amandamakepeace.com..
 author-img: a-t-greenblatt.jpg
 author-bio: |
   A. T. Greenblatt is a mechanical engineer by day and a writer by night.
 She lives in Philadelphia and is known to frequently subject her friends to various cooking and home brewing experiments.
 She is a graduate of Viable Paradise XVI and Clarion West 2017.
 Her work is forthcoming or has appeared in _Uncanny Magazine_, _Beneath Ceaseless Skies_, _Clarkesworld Magazine_, and _Fireside Magazine_, as well as other fine places.
 She was also a finalist for the 2018 Nebula Award.
 You can find her online at [atgreenblatt.com](http://www.atgreenblatt.com) and on Twitter at [@AtGreenblatt](https://www.twitter.com/AtGreenblatt).
-proofread: false
+proofread: true
 contentnote:

 ---